joeljose/Visual-Mic/README.md

 # Visual-Mic

 When sound hits an object, it causes small vibrations of the object’s surface.
 Here we show how, using only high-speed video of the object, we can extract those minute vibrations and partially recover the sound that produced them, allowing us to turn everyday objects—a glass of water, a potted plant, a box of tissues, or a bag of chips—into visual microphones. </br>
 The original project was done by MIT-CSAIL team.
-They have captured high-speed videos of packet of chips moving due to a audio clip of "Mary Had A Little Lamb "song.
+They have captured high-speed videos of packet of chips moving due to an audio clip of "Mary Had A Little Lamb "song.
 The video decomposition was done using a technique called Riesz Pyramids.
 In our project we use the same videos provided in the MIT-CSAIL website, but we use 2D Dual Tree Complex Wavelet Transform instead.</br>
 The videos can be downloaded from [here](http://data.csail.mit.edu/vidmag/VisualMic/)

 ![](https://github.com/joeljose/assets/raw/master/Visual-Mic/vmic.png)